-With a name with a somewhat prissy, puritanical air, Priscilla has managed to stay in the Top 500 for every year since records have been kept-- it reached as high as 127 in 1940 -- appreciated for its delicacy and solid history.
+Despite her somewhat prissy, puritanical air, Priscilla has managed to stay widely used for well over a century -- it reached as high as Number 127 in 1940 -- appreciated for its delicacy and solid history.

-The most conspicuous contemporary bearer of the name is Priscilla Presley.
-J. R. Tolkien named his only daughter Priscilla.
+The most conspicuous contemporary bearer of the name is Priscilla Presley, and it's what J. R. R. Tolkien named his only daughter.